The Battle of Algiers: Retrospective appraisal and influence

-The Palestinian-American academic Edward Said (famous for his work Orientalism) praised The Battle of Algiers (along with Pontecorvo's other film, Burn!) as the two films "...stand unmatched and unexcelled since they were made in the 60s.
+The film has also received praise from political commentators.
+The Palestinian-American academic Edward Said (famous for his work Orientalism) praised The Battle of Algiers (along with Pontecorvo's other film, Burn!) as the two films "stand unmatched and unexcelled since they were made in the 60s.
 Both films together constitute a political and aesthetic standard never again equaled."

-The British-Pakistani writer and activist Tariq Ali has placed The Battle of Algiers in his top 10 films list for the Sight and Sound poll of the greatest films of all time.
+The British-Pakistani writer and activist Tariq Ali placed The Battle of Algiers in his top 10 films list for the 2012 Sight and Sound poll.
+In 2023, the progressive American magazine The New Republic ranked it first place on its list of the 100 most significant political films of all time.